Jaseci-Labs/jaseci-webkit/docs/basic-concepts.md

 	]
 ```

 In the code above we asked for a Navbar component with a single link element, we set the label of our navbar to 'Jaseci' and the background to 'red'.
-We also asked for a link within the navbar and for it to be rendered withing the _links_ slots.
+We also asked for a link within the navbar and for it to be rendered within the _links_ section.

 ### Names